kimbyongjin/Mars-Surface-Explorer/README.md

 Developer key rate limits:
 - Hourly Limit: 1,000 requests per hour

+> All rate limits are calcualted on a rolling basis.

 Feel free to test out this application with the supplied ```'DEMO_KEY'```.
 Just take note of the rate limits.
 And, if you notice that you're exceeding your query allotment, I recommend applying for a developer key.

 To enable your own authentication key, replace ```'DEMO_KEY'``` in the export statement of ```authentiication.js``` with your own authentication key.
 Ensure sure that you're exporting the key as a string value.
 And, double check that you are properly safeguarding your credential.